nexxtmission/functions.store-learning/functions/sendInvoiceStripe/README.md

 The invoices are automatically customized according to your Stripe settings.
 After the invoice is sent, you can use the Stripe dashboard to track and get more detailed reports.

-As this function uses other Firebase and Google Cloud Platform services, you will be charged if you exceed the serviceâs free tier:
+As this function uses other Firebase and Google Cloud Platform services, you will be charged if you exceed the service's free tier:

 - Cloud Translation API
 - Cloud Firestore